Shunsuke-Hori/Shunsuke-Hori.github.io/README.md

-# PwesonalWebpage
+# Shunsuke-Hori.github.io
+This is a repository for my personal website.

-None of the templates were to my liking, so I decided to write some HTML code myself.
+None of the templates were to my liking, so I decided to write some code myself.

 # What I wanted
 - A simple website with one Japanese and one English page.